htw-imi-showtime/showtime-website/content/ws21/master/m2-a-better-spotify/features.md

 {{<section title="The Startpage" >}}

-One of the most important features which is also our **unique selling point** is our improved **Homepage**.
+One of the most important features, which is also our **unique selling point** is our improved **Homepage**.
 Web Spotify’s Homepage is filled with content the user doesn’t need or doesn’t want on there.
 Instead of being greeted with the features and information, they do want, the user has to scroll a lot and doesn’t have the chance to **customize** it to their needs.

 #### Customize the Homepage